Skip to main content

 • file:// URLs and data: URLs are considered to be opaque origins, meaning that they can't take advantage of powerful web APIs such as fetch() or XMLHttpRequest.

-• Although InAppWebViewSettings.allowFileAccessFromFileURLs and InAppWebViewSettings.allowUniversalAccessFromFileURLs can work around the issues with file:// URLs, it is recommend against setting these to true because it leaves your app vulnerable to file-based exploits.
-It is recommend explicitly setting these to false on all API levels for the strongest security.
+• Although InAppWebViewSettings.allowFileAccessFromFileURLs and InAppWebViewSettings.allowUniversalAccessFromFileURLs can work around the issues with file:// URLs, it is recommended against setting these to true because it leaves your app vulnerable to file-based exploits.
+It is recommended explicitly setting these to false on all API levels for the strongest security.

-• For the same reasons, it is recommend against file://android_assets/ and file://android_res/ URLs.
+• For the same reasons, it is recommended against file://android_assets/ and file://android_res/ URLs.
 The WebView Asset Loader AssetsPathHandler and ResourcesPathHandler classes are meant to be drop-in replacements.